Interactive-Intelligent-Systems/diarg/README.md

 In our application scenario, the conclusion \{c\} implies that our recommender system suggests *Go hiking* as the stress-relieving activity to the end-user.
-Now, let us assume that the user wants to reject the recommendation because she does not have time to go hiking during on weekdays.
+Now, let us assume that the user wants to reject the recommendation because she does not have time to go hiking on weekdays.
 For this, she inserts this feedback through the system's user interface, which generates the next framework in our sequence: